OliverRamos2004/OliverRamos2004/README.md

-# 👋 Hey there, I'm Oliver Ramos!
+# Hello!
+I'm Oliver Ramos!

 ## 🚀 About Me
 I'm a **Computer Science major** and aspiring **Developer** passionate about building projects that solve real-world problems.
 I enjoy learning new technologies, improving my coding skills, and working on creative side projects.